smartsupp/php-rest-client/README.md

 ## Introduction

 This is simple REST api wraper for smartsuppp writen in PHP.
-It has intuitive design to do create, delete, update and get operations with smartsupp resources.
+It has intuitive design to create, delete, update and get resources.

-* [More info about Smartsupp REST API](http://developers.smartsupp.com/rest/) This is get started doc for REST API, you should understand how it works
+* [More info about Smartsupp REST API](http://developers.smartsupp.com/rest/) This is "Get Started" doc for REST API, you should understand how it works.
 * [Resources REST API documentation](http://doc.smartsupp.com/) This is documnentation of the Smartsupp Resources.
 PHP wrapper generates all kind of REST requests by intuitive fluent style.

 ## Get Started